soulj/PhenomeScape/README.md

 <h3>Installation</h3>

+For simple installation visit http://apps.cytoscape.org/apps/phenomescape and click download.

-Click on phenomescape-1.0.jar above and click download.
+Alternatively, click on phenomescape-1.0.jar above and click download.
 In the Cytoscape app manager (Apps->App Manager) choose "install from file" and select the downloaded jar.

 A users guide can be found in PhenomeScape_Documentation.pdf